Opinion | Putin as chess master: Strong opening but weak endgame in Ukraine

 White House officials believe Putin’s actions have been a wake-up call for the West — “galvanizing,” Biden said on Tuesday, and in that sense, a big strategic boost for what had been a sagging U.S. global position.

-Putin’s course may already be set for Kyiv.
+Putin’s course might already be set for Kyiv.
 It’s hard to imagine that he has moved a vast army to the Ukrainian border twice in the past year, only to retreat.
 But the Kremlin chess master might have recognized that his most valuable assets are at risk — and that even with an intimidating opening, he probably can’t win a long match against a West that appears united against Russian aggression.